MiniBossGPT/Mini-Boss/README.md

 1. Not a polished application or product, just an experiment
 2. May not perform well in complex, real-world business scenarios.
 In fact, if it actually does, please share your results!
 3. Quite expensive to run, so set and monitor your API key limits with OpenAI!

+## 🌟 Meet the Creators and Acknowledgements

+**John H.** - Co-Creator

+Hi, I'm John H., and I am a Principal Software Architect and I've had the pleasure of co-creating the Mini-Boss project.
+I'm passionate about AI and constantly exploring new ways to push the boundaries of what's possible with this technology.

+**Asad K.** - Co-Creator

+A huge shoutout to my co-creator, Asad K., whose insights, dedication, and hard work have been invaluable in shaping Mini-Boss into the innovative project it is today.

+**Special Thanks to the Auto-GPT Team** - [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT)

+We'd like to extend our deepest gratitude to the brilliant minds behind Auto-GPT.
+Their work has inspired and enabled the development of Mini-Boss, and we couldn't have done it without them.
+Thank you for your incredible contribution to the AI community!

 ## 🛡 Disclaimer